MansourMoukdad88/ny-Times/README.md

 So I created the App using create-react-app command, and I create three components:
     ` Default component <App /> , which is my container component`
     1. Article component <Article /> , this is a stateful comonent which contain my core state.
-    2. Article component <ArticleList  /> , which is a UI component `stateless`.
+    2. ArticleList component <ArticleList  /> , which is a UI component `stateless`.
     3. Navbar componet <Navbar />, also a stateless component. and I fetch the data using NY-Time API.
 * Style: I used a pure CSS, and make it as much as mobile responsoble.